COVID VACCINATION INFORMATION AND UPDATES

 Patients may also be sent a letter from NHS England; this will be an invitation to attend one of the larger vaccination centres, or to book at a community pharmacy such as Direct Pharmacy in Guildford.

-You can decide where you would like to be vaccinated; if you receive a letter from NHSE but would rather be vaccinated in Guildford, please wait until you are called by the practice or Procare.
+You can decide where you would like to be vaccinated; if you receive a letter from NHSE but would rather be vaccinated in Guildford, please wait until you are invited by Procare.

 PLEASE DO NOT CALL THE SURGERY ABOUT BOOKING YOUR VACCINATION, UNLESS WE HAVE ALREADY CONTACTED YOU.
 WE NEED TO KEEP OUR INCOMING PHONE LINES CLEAR FOR PEOPLE WHO FEEL UNWELL AND NEED HELP FROM THE DOCTOR OR NURSE